Each project draws from a pool of top-notch actors, comedians, improvisors, musicians, technical directors, and designers.

 Ian has worked in the entertainment industry for three decades as a writer, producer and performer.

-Ian is the creator of the live, improvised soap operas DIE-NASTY (Edmonton) and SIN CITY (Toronto) both Canadian Comedy Award nominees, as well as SIN CITY (Victoria).
-The five season run of SIN CITY Toronto included three years at The Second City, where Ian taught improv for the SECOND CITY WORKSHOP Training Centre.
+Ian is the founding director and co-creator of the live improvised soap operas DIE-NASTY (Edmonton) and SIN CITY (Toronto) both Canadian Comedy Award nominees, as well as SIN CITY IMPROV SERIAL (Victoria).
+The five season run of SIN CITY Toronto included three years at The Second City where Ian taught improv for the SECOND CITY WORKSHOP Training Centre.

-Ian was co-executive producer and live director for LIQUID SOAPZ (CBC-TV) and he directed four pilot episodes of a three-camera live sitcom and thirteen episodes of SHE KILLS ME for APTN.

-Ian wrote and directed GONE SOUTH, a feature documentary about Canadians in Hollywood which has screened at a number of North American Film Festivals.
-Ian sat on the board of the Greater Victoria Film Commission, and is a member of the Aboriginal Media Producers Association.
+Ian was co-executive producer and directed LIQUID SOAPZ (CBC-TV).
+He directed four pilot episodes of a sitcom, and thirteen episodes of SHE KILLS ME for APTN.
+He wrote and directed GONE SOUTH a feature length documentary about Canadians in Hollywood which has screened at a number of North American Film Festivals.
+Ian sat on the board of the Greater Victoria Film Commission, and was a member of the Aboriginal Media Producers Association.